 It is hard to say if Balos is just a beach or a sightseeing.
 It is a lagoon with turquoise color of the sea, fine white sand and very shallow water.
 Balos, along with Elafonisi, is the most photographed beach of Crete and considered one of the top beaches of Greece and the Mediterranean.

-A narrow strip of rocks and the sand spits of the lagoon connect the coast with the tiny peninsula of Tigani which has a very flat top ("tigani" means "frying pan" in Greek) and one can easily walk to it as the water is ankle deep.
-In the summer there is a small cantina which sells drinks and rents a limited number of parasols but people usually bring their own sunshades.
+A narrow strip of rocks and the sand spits of the lagoon connect the coast with the tiny peninsula of Tigani which has a very flat top (”tigani” means ”frying pan” in Greek) and one can easily walk to it because the water is ankle deep.
+In the summer there is a small cantina which sells drinks and rents a limited number of parasols but people usually bring their own sunshade.
 The bad thing about Balos (and Elafonisi, too) is that it can get really, really crowded and not as pleasant as on the photos.
 You`d better go either out of season, or early in the morning in order to avoid the masses coming by boats and the numerous parasols which occupy any single space on the white sand.

 Behind Tigani lies a small islet called Imeri Gramvousa or just Gramvousa, with the ruins of a Venetian fortress on the top.
 Usually boat cruises to Balos include a visit to Gramvousa as well.

 highlights: lagoon with turquoise water and white sand, beach in Chania Region, Crete, Greece